terrencemartin/CitiBike-Free-Data-7.22-6.23/README.md

 Software: Jupyter Notebooks, Excel, and Tableau

-Skills Demonstrated
+Skills Demonstrated:

-Cleaning data:
-found and resolved missing values
+Cleaning data: found and resolved missing values

 Merging data:
 selected and prepared data for merging, confirmed merge was successful, and exported final merge as pkl, csv, and xlsx files.